Et-008/LangQ/posts/over-the-air-mobile-sdks-recommended-practices.md

 ## 6. Use OTA as an Enhancement, Not a Replacement

-Lokalise mobile SDKs are designed to **enhance** your localization process, **not completely replace native solutions**.
+Lang Q mobile SDKs are designed to **enhance** your localization process, **not completely replace native solutions**.
 Continue to use in-built libraries and include local translation files in your app builds.

 **Only use OTA to deliver translation data that was modified between releases.** It is not intended to be the sole mechanism for delivering _all_ translations since the app's first release.